Muhammadawaisg01/Todos_App/README.md

-# Short Description
+# Todos App

+## Frontside

-Frontside of Todos application that is used to manage the list of Todos tasks.
-User can add new tasks, edit existing tasks, mark the task as completed and delete tasks.
+Todos application is used to manage the list of Todos tasks.
+User can add new tasks, edit existing tasks, mark the completed task and delete tasks.